Running in Ancient Greece

 In the ancient sources, training is often discussed.
 However, details about how the training of runners compared to the training of other types of athletes are not clearly addressed.
 In ancient Greece, athletes might not have been as specialized as they are today.
 It is likely that a single athlete would have trained for, and competed in, many different events resulting in less distinction being drawn between training for different events.
 Many philosophers had ideas about how athletes should train, which provides historians with numerous insights.
 For example, Plato argued that the whole body should be trained to increase strength and speed for running and wrestling (Stefanović et al. 113).
 The lengths and types of foot races are widely written.
 Also discussed in a variety of sources is the use of music in athletic training and the diet of athletes.
+Professional runners known as "hēmerodromoi", the messengers who were informational lifeline of an empire.
+They were running across rugged terrains and paths to convey vital information in battles.

 Early Olympic Games

-The earliest Olympic Games involved well-trained warriors competing in a variety of events.
+The Ancient Olympic Games involved well-trained warriors competing in a variety of events.
 The warriors did not have any specialized training for the Olympics.
-Each poleis in ancient Greece had its training program for soldiers, which was the only preparation they had.
+Each polis in ancient Greece had its training program for soldiers, which was the only preparation they had.
 However, to train for war, the ancient Greeks would exercise the whole body, which is a principle that many later ancient Greek athletes lived by.
 The first Olympians believed that to have a harmonious body, the entire body must be trained, which would result in fierce warriors and strong athletes.
 Aristotle later said that the training of the whole body infuses it with courage (Stefanović et al. 113).

 Types of foot races

 There were many lengths and types of foot races in ancient Greece.
 The standard distance that these races were measured in was the stade (where one stadia is approximately 185 meters).
 The stadion race was the most prestigious; the mythical founder of the Olympic Games could allegedly run it in one breath.
-Other running events included a two-stade race, and the dolichos, which was a long-distance race that was 20 or 24 stades long, or about two and a half miles.
+Other running events included a two-stade race, the Diaulos (running race) and the dolichos, which was a long-distance race that was 20 or 24 stades long, or about two and a half miles to three miles.
 For races longer than one stade, runners would have to turn 180 degrees around a post at each of the two ends of the stadium (Flaceliere 106).